VIS4ROB-lab/covins/readme.md

 This section explains how to run COVINS on the [EuRoC dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
 If you want to use a different dataset, please do not forget to use a correct parameter file instead of ```covins/orb_slam3/Examples/Monocular-Inertial/EuRoC.yaml```.

+**Note**: We strongly recommend running every agent and the server back-end in a separate terminal each.

 #### Setting up the environment

 * In ```~/ws/covins_ws/src/covins/covins_comm/config/config_comm.yaml```: adjust the value of ```sys.server_ip``` to the IP of the machine where the COVINS back-end is running.